Nevraxe/Cervo/README.md

  - The filename requires to be __exactly__ the same as the class name (With correct case).
  - The class requires to extend the `\Cervo\Libraries\Controller` class or a derivative.
  - The methods that serves as an end-point for a request needs to be suffixed with `Method`.
- - The end-point methods may have an `$args` parameter to receive the arguments from the `Router`.
+ - The end-point methods may have an `$args` and a `$params` parameters to receive the arguments from the `Router` calls and the parameters set in the route.

 ```php
 <?php